~ A Primer ~

 Lake open-pit uranium mine in Northern Saskatchewan.

 Uranium is a naturally occurring radioactive metal.
 It has two principal uses: nuclear bombs and nuclear electricity generation.
-These uses are not mutually exclusive.
-In recent years, uranium has also been used as armour for tanks, bullets and artillery shells.
+These uses are not mutually exclusive, because nuclear reactors create plutonium that can be used for nuclear bombs.
+In recent years, cast-off uranium has also been used as armour for tanks, and for highly penetrating bullets and artillery shells.

 Canada was the first country to mine uranium.
 The world's first uranium mine was at Port Radium, NWT, on the shore of Great Bear Lake.
 Canada was also the first country to refine uranium on an industrial scale.
 Uranium for the World War II Atomic Bomb Project was processed in secrecy at Port Hope, Ontario.